rzajac/esp-ecl/examples/timers/README.md

 ## Timers example.

-Example program which is calling a callback using timer but each time the call period is doubled.
+Example program which uses timer to call a callback each doubling the interval.

 Demonstrates how to:
 - use timer helpers,